 May 2017: I Made the Switch to Natural Deodorant

-Before it got too hot, I decided to try natural deodorant.
+Before it got too hot, I decided to try a natural deodorant.
 There is a detox period of 2-3 weeks when switching where your body is getting rid of the old deodorant that is in your sweat glands.
-This period is nasty, and you will smell like a mix between hot metal and B.O.
+This period is nasty, and you will smell like a mix of hot metal and B.O.
 It wasn’t fun, but I found showering twice a day, exfoliating my pits, and wiping my pits with alcohol helped greatly.

 I used Native Deodorant, which got great reviews online and seemed to be advertised on every social media channel.
 At first, it was hard to tell whether it worked or not because of the detox period.
 Once my body stopped smelling horrible, the product seemed good.
 And then the next day, my armpits had a fiery rash.
 I learned this was common and a reaction to baking soda, and ingredient in Native Deodorant and many other natural deodorants.